danielmoll/component-variantify/README.md

 ## Goals

 - [x] Allows a developer to *variantify* as little or as much as they want.
-You are not forced to do masses of overriding when you only want to change one thing.
+You are not forced to do masses of overriding when you only want to change one thing (e.g. the `ArticleHeader` is swapped, but the rest is vanilla).
 - [x] Allows variants with radically-different HTML to co-exist.
 - [x] Separation of styling concerns using variant-specific classes.
 Attempts to avoid styling clashes.
 - [x] A common interface to describe variants and to enable easy switching between them using a property.
 Useful in future for A/B testing.